tendermint/spec/spec/blockchain/state.md

 transactions are never included in blocks, but their Merkle roots are - the state keeps track of them.

-Note that the `State` object itself is an implementation detail, since it is never included in a block or gossipped over the network, and we never compute its hash.
+Note that the `State` object itself is an implementation detail, since it is never included in a block or gossiped over the network, and we never compute its hash.
 Thus we do not include here details of how the `State` object is persisted or queried.
 That said, the types it contains are part of the specification, since their Merkle roots are included in blocks and their values are used in